Last Update September 2023

 For specific information on the parameters and limits for various manuscript categories (e.g., section headings, word limits, etc.), see Manuscript Categories.

 All submissions, regardless of article type, require a title page.
-The title page should include the following: full title; a short running title (less than 47 characters and spaces combined); the first name, middle initial, last name, and highest academic degree of each author; each author's affiliation (in English) during the time the study was conducted; contact information of the corresponding author (name, current address, telephone number, fax number, and email address); and the word count and number of tables and figures.
+The title page should include the following: full title; a short running title (less than 47 characters and spaces combined); the first name, middle initial, last name, and highest academic degree of each author; each author's affiliation (in English) during the time the study was conducted; contact information of the corresponding author (name and email address); and the word count and number of tables and figures.

 If two authors have equal authorship, it may be noted by * under the author list.